Sedona Foreclosure Homes

 Right now we average about 2-3 foreclosure homes in Sedona at any given time.
 We can’t put an average price on the foreclosure homes in Sedona as we have both ends of the market.
 The home that is close to being bulldozed and the pristine Sedona luxury home.

 10 Tips For Buying Sedona Foreclosure Homes

 - Banks are all about the money.
 They have no emotion or attachment to the property.
-The banks foreclosure representative, aka the Asset Manager, is graded on his job performance on how much money he can extract from the property in the shortest amount of time.
 Expect to see price reductions every 30 days or so.
 If the foreclosure homes price is reduced far enough, it can be a great deal.
 You just have to be ready when that happens.
 We see bank owned homes sit on the market for months and then when the price is reduced enough it becomes a bidding war.

 - Visit the property.
-Do not buy a foreclosure without seeing it in person.
+Do not buy a foreclosure without seeing it in person and without a home inspection clause.
 Pictures and video may not convey the full picture.

 - How’s the neighborhood?
 Is it the small dumpy home among the bigger more expensive homes or just the opposite?
-Look to future value.
+Look for future value.

 - Is the condition acceptable?
 Deferred maintenance goes hand in hand with financial difficulties.
 What’s it going to cost to get it back in shape.
 Has the home been stripped of appliances and fixtures?

 - Can this home be financed?
-Not every foreclosure home can be financed.
+Something as simple as missing carpet in a bedroom may stop financing.
 We can work with you to find a foreclosure home suitable for a mortgage.